GiacobboNicola/GiacobboNicola/README.md

 # Hi, I'm [N]icola 👋

-🪧 Welcome to my little corner of the internet❗.
+🪧 Welcome to my little corner of the internet❗

 I am... :thinking: what I am:question: